JustFiesta/ansible-courses/t0/README.md

 There are my first steps and notes for Ansible.

-Here I created the two tier application (webserver + lb) and fully configured it for Spring Petclinic app.
+Here I created the two tier application (webserver + lb) and fully configured it for sample PHP app.

 ---